theopmw/leftfield-clothing/TESTING.md

     - [x] Beneath the page heading stating the category/subcategory is a list of subcategory buttons to allow the user to easily navigate between subcategories of the chosen category.

-    - [x] Under each product, the subcategory is displayed as part of the product details, clicking on this will open the chosen subcataegory page and display all products belonging to that subcategory.
+    - [x] Under each product, the subcategory is displayed as part of the product details, clicking on this will open the chosen subcategory page and display all products belonging to that subcategory.

 - **View details of an individual product, including name, price, description, rating, image and sizes if applicable**